-I love incorporating natural items like this starfish, into the design.
-I picked up this black and white photograph of a bicycle at a garage sale for $2(!)
+I love incorporating natural items like this starfish, into designs.
+I picked up this dreamy, black and white photograph of a bicycle at a garage sale for $2(!)

-This vase I just found this past week-end at Home Goods for $6.50–sale I’m sure because it was missing it’s lid.
+Just this past week-end, I found the mercury glass-style vase holding my tulips at Home Goods for $6.50–on sale I’m sure because it was missing it’s lid.
 It’s really an apothecary jar.
-Constant Companion, Nancy was the one who thought it might look good on the mantel and suggested using it as a vase.
+Nancy was the one who thought it would look good on the mantel and suggested using it as a vase.

-I like how all the curviness of these three items comes together right at this spot.
-The clock is from a car boot sale (the English version of a garage sale), and the wreath was a wedding gift from my aunts 18 years ago.
+I like how all the curviness of these three items comes together right here.
+The clock is from a car boot sale (the English version of a garage sale), and the wreath was a wedding gift from two of my aunts 18 years ago.
 It’s seen better days, but it’s hard to part with.
-The black and white of the clock balances nicely with the photograph, don’t you think?
+The black and white of the clock balances nicely with the photograph.

 I stamped the number 1 on the hyacinth wrapper because it seemed a little plain.
 The stack of books are from my grandmother and the topiary is another garage sale find, costing me just $1.